heroku/einstein-vision-node/README.md

 ## Create a Custom Model

-Once a Heroku app is deployed with the Predictive Services add-on, use the app credentials to create a custom model and upload training images.
+Once a Heroku app is deployed with the Einstein Vision add-on, use the app credentials to create a custom model and upload training images.

 1. Fetch your credentials from the app

-  ✏️ *Replace `$APP_NAME` in the following commands with the unique name of the Heroku app w/ PVS Add-on.*
+  ✏️ *Replace `$APP_NAME` in the following commands with the unique name of the Heroku app w/ Einstein Vision Add-on.*

   ```bash
   heroku config --app $APP_NAME